 Improving Health Outcomes for Children (IHOC)

 Under the IHOC initiative supported by a CHIPRA demonstration grant from Feb.
 2010 - Feb.
-2015, MaineCare has contracted with Maine Quality Counts to provide quality improvement support to improve health care for children and to use the QC infrastructure to support the development of a Maine Child Health Improvement Partnership and to develop a sustainable system of quality improvement (QI) support for health care providers in the state.
+2015, MaineCare has contracted with Maine Quality Counts.
+QC will provide quality improvement support to improve health care for children.
+QC's infrastructure will support the development of a Maine Child Health Improvement Partnership, and develop a sustainable system of quality improvement (QI) support for health care providers in the state.
 Click here for more information.

 Maine Child Health Improvement Partnership (ME CHIP)

-The mission of ME CHIP is to optimize the health of Maine Children by initiating and supporting measurement-based efforts to enhance child health care by fostering public/private partnerships.
+The mission of ME CHIP is to initiate and support measurement-based efforts to enhance child health care by fostering public/private partnerships.
 Our vision is that all practices providing health care to children will have the skills, support, and opportunities for collaborative learning needed to deliver high quality health care.
-The ME CHIP Advisory Group meets the 2nd Friday, every other month, alternating from 1-2 by phone and 12-2 in person at Quality Counts in Manchester.
+The ME CHIP Advisory Group meets the 2nd Friday of every other month, alternating from 1-2 by phone and 12-2 in person at Quality Counts in Manchester.
 The ME CHIP Advisory Group provides guidance on the First STEPS Project, the Developmental Systems Integration Project (DSI), and other QC for Kids initiatives.
 ME CHIP also provides recommendations on child health care metrics to the Pathways to Excellence Physician Steering Committee with the Maine Health Management Coalition.